-Video card power has come a long way in recent years.
+You can’t have a nice gaming rig without a graphics card combined with your processing power though.
+Overall video card power has come a long way in recent years.
 Just a few years back a $400 build meant that you’d be having a video card just barely at the 1GB VRAM point.

 Now with nVidia’s newer 1000 series cards it’s easy to have a 2GB VRAM card that packs a punch.

 Again, I wouldn’t expect this build to run the newest games at ultra and giving you smooth frame rate but if you’re looking for an entry level PC experience for the lower price point, this is it.

 8GB of RAM is the industry standard if you want to have a high quality gaming experience.
 In the past I was sharing using a 4GB stick to start off but that isn’t going to cut it anymore.
 Sure, this increases the price a decent bit but paying that extra bit is 100% worth putting into the build.